 Nomura Securities International, Inc. ("NSI" or the "Company") is a wholly owned subsidiary of Nomura Holding America Inc. ("NHA" or the "Parent") which itself is wholly owned by Nomura Holdings, Inc. ("NHI" or "Nomura"), a Japanese corporation.
-This Consolidated Statement of Financial Condition includes the accounts of NSI and a variable interest entity where NSI has been determined to be the primary beneficiary.
+This consolidated statement of financial condition includes the accounts of NSI and the variable interest entities where NSI has been determined to be the primary beneficiary.